2.1 April 2025 Launch and 2023 BLS Practice Analysis

 - Read the vignette and identify the response phase.

-- Name the immediate safety or patient threat.
+- Name the immediate safety threat or patient life threat.

 - Decide whether the next action is assessment, intervention, resource request, or handoff communication.

-- Check that the answer stays within the EMR role.
+- Confirm the action stays within the EMR scope of practice.

 When did the updated EMR and EMT certification examinations launch?